PrestaShop/ps-project-metrics/README.md

 ## Usage

+### Browse statistics

 Browse `/` using a webserver to see the dashboard.

-Example:
+If you configure a webserver, do use `public` as root directory.

+Example with Symfony built-in server:

 ```
 symfony server:start
 ```

-Run command to collect data of previous worked day
+### Collect statistics

 ```
+# To collect pull request statistics
+php bin/console matks:prs-waiting-stats:record
+# To collect pull request review statistics
-php bin/console matks:record
+php bin/console matks:review-stats:record
 ```

-The command can be run as dry-run
+Each command can be triggered as dry-run (does not persist data) or not.
+Default is dry-run enabled, so in order to persist the data you need to add `--dry-run=false`:

 ```
+php bin/console matks:prs-waiting-stats:record --dry-run=false
-php bin/console matks:record --dry-run=true
+php bin/console matks:review-stats:record --dry-run=false
 ```

 ## Test